noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 1. The quantity of tokens to be minted.
 2. The recipient of the new tokens.

+Here is the Noir code:

 #include_code mint /yarn-project/noir-contracts/src/contracts/private_token_contract/src/main.nr rust

-Let's mint some tokens to Bob's account:
+Let's mint some tokens to Bob's account using Typescript, add this to `index.ts`:

 #include_code Mint /yarn-project/end-to-end/src/e2e_sandbox_example.test.ts typescript